 - Decoding process

 In today’s scenario, several communication channels are accessible to people.
-They can have conversations face-to-face, exchange phone calls, send and receive text messages, send emails or use social media platforms.
+They can have conversations face-to-face, exchange phone calls, send and receive text messages, send emails, push to talk (PTT), or use social media platforms.
 Reports, signs, fliers and leaflets, brochures, advertisements, letters, television and radio are also communication channels.

 Feedback is vital to the communication process and is as important as the delivery of the message.
 Without the feedback, the act of communication is not complete.
 Communication can either be formal or informal and may be verbal, oral, non-verbal or written.
 In a formal setting, such as within an organization, giving positive feedback is an incredibly powerful and effective tool that should be a part of every manager’s toolkit.